Sport New Zealand Logo

 What Is a Coaching Philosophy?

 Our coaching philosophy is essentially the framework around which we build our coaching approach.
 It’s the product of our beliefs and values, and has a huge impact on our coaching methodologies and the way we work with others.
-Everyone’s exact coaching vision and philosophy is different; it’s crucial that, when forming our own, we’re authentic to our true selves and considerate of our environment and the individuals we’re working with.
+Everyone’s exact vision and coaching philosophy is different; it’s crucial that, when forming our own, we’re authentic to our true selves and considerate of our environment and the individuals we’re working with.

 A clear coaching philosophy can: